mitpaladin/flix/README.md

 # Contributions

-* [Charles Du](https://github.com/mitpaladin) contributed materially to the progress of this development, specifically to [Commit `23e0424`](https://github.com/jdickey/flix/commit/23e0424).
+* [Charles Du](https://github.com/mitpaladin) contributed materially to the progress of this development, specifically to [Commit `23e0424`](https://github.com/jdickey/flix/commit/23e0424), which solved the problem of how to pass a parameter to a component invoked via a pattern-matching Route.

 # License